 A free IEEE email alias is available for WIE affinity groups.
 A functional alias is defined as a non-personal IEEE email alias that forwards to an individual.
 For example, firstname.lastname@example.org would forward messages to email@example.com or firstname.lastname@example.org, an MIT Student Branch alias which forwards to the Student Branch counselor.

-Contribute to the WIE Newsletter
+Contribute To The WIE Newsletter

 Become a WIE Newsletter contributor by submitting articles, profiles, videos, and images of your event.
-Visit the IEEE WIEexchange page Call for Contributions to learn more and submit content.
+Visit the IEEE WIE exchange page Call for Contributions to learn more and submit content.

 WIE Affinity Group Best Practices